Mathew Roper

 Professional Reputation

 Mathew is recommended as a leading junior for “Chancery: Traditional” / “Private Client: Trusts and Probate” and “Court of Protection: Property & Affairs” / “Court of Protection and Community Care” in both the Chambers and Legal 500 directories.
-Hi recent recommendations are as follows:
+His recent recommendations are as follows:

 Chambers UK Bar 2024 / Chambers High Net Worth 2023 – Chancery: Traditional: